denten-books/plain-text/3-format.md

-article-length treatment on the topic in literary studies, G. Thomas Tanselle approaches the concept of formatting from the point of view of textual criticism---the practice of compiling, editing, annotating, preserving, and publishing scholarly critical editions of (often) canonical texts.
+article-length treatment on the topic in literary studies, G. Thomas Tanselle approaches the concept of formatting from the point of view of textual criticism---the practice of compiling, editing, annotating, preserving, and publishing scholarly critical editions of canonical texts.
 For Tanselle's purposes, the concept of formatting addresses narrowly something like "the number of page units placed on the press at one time" [@tanselle_concept_2000, 112-3].
 He acknowledges, however, that more broadly speaking, formats refer also to the "nature and the order of the contents" [@tanselle_concept_2000, 67-8].
-In this way, soap operas seem a format for daytime television.
+In this way, soap operas refer to a format for daytime television.
 The format of a journal may be a "broadsheet daily" or a "tabloid."
+We may also say that a soap opera is also a *genre* of television, just like the tabloid is also in some sense a genre of print publications.
+Unlike "genre" however, the notion of format identifies matter both of particular shape and content.
-Unlike the more narrow term, genre, format identifies both a particular kind and a particular structuring of content.
-The novel is a genre, where the paperback is its common format.
-A paperback implies not only the physical shape of the book, but also a method of manufacturing and distribution, along with the *kind* of content.
+The soap opera is a kind of a daytime melodrama of a certain length, for example.
+The format speaks both to the physical properties and to the ideational subject matter of the thing.
+The novel is a genre, where the paperback its common format.
+The novel is finitely malleable, the paperback is fixed my its methods of manufacturing and distribution.
 We do not expect scientific textbooks in paperback, for example, just as we would not expect tabloids to be printed on expensive stock or to support long-form investigative journalism.
 The format captures something about the shape, the design, the style, and the thematics of the subject matter; it connects, in other words, the where to the what, the how, and in what order.

 With these provisional definitions down on paper, I would like to revisit a few of the canonical texts from the long history of formalism.
-It would be interesting to see, for example, whether Plato's or Hegel's seminal passages on formal aesthetics fall on inward structure or outward shape side of the divide I have posited so far.
-Note first that in whatever tradition, the concept of "form" is usually contraposed to some idea of "content."
-Content refers to the stuff being shaped or arranged, whether by intrinsic law or though extrinsic shaping.
-For example, the historian R.G.
-Collingwood famously described the distinction between classical and romantic art periods in terms of for the form/content divide.
+It would be interesting to see, for example, whether Plato's or Hegel's seminal passages on formal aesthetics fall on the "inward structure" or the "outward shape" side of the divide I have posited so far.
+Whatever the tradition of writing about form, the concept is usually contraposed to some idea of content: as in form and content.
+Content in that sense refers to the stuff being shaped or arranged, whether by intrinsic law or extrinsic forces.
+R.G.
+Collingwood famously described the distinction between classical and romantic art periods in terms of the form-content divide.
 He wrote: "Classical art, in a word, stands for form; romantic art for content" [@collingwood_form_1929, 335].
 In recent work on computational text generation, Kathleen McKeown wrote that to produce discourse, writers and speakers "must decide what to say and how to present it effectively," once again making the distinction content (the what to say) and its presentation.
 McKeown writes that a machine that generates text should, among other things, be able to determine the "content and textual shape" of what needs to be said or written [@mckeown_text_1992, 1].
 Similarly, in her influential essay "Print Is Flat, Code Is Deep," Katherine Hayles writes about "the interplay between a text's physical characteristics and its signifying strategies" [@hayles_print_2004, 72].
 In this way, a text having differing physical characteristics may nevertheless employ the same signifying strategies.
 The various editions of Shakespeare's *Hamlet*, for example, may look different but nevertheless refer to the same work of art.
 We saw a similar distinction in the discussion about technique, where writers made a